Open-Cascade-SAS/OCCT/dox/dev_guides/tests/tests.md

     if { [isdraw result] } {
         checkshape result
     } else {
-        puts *Error: The result shape can not be built* }
+        puts "Error: The result shape can not be built" }
-    puts *TEST COMPLETED*
+    puts "TEST COMPLETED"
 ~~~~~

 @subsubsection testmanual_2_2_5 File "parse.rules"